 Azteca was a very affectionate girl with people she learned to trust, and was usually the first in her enclosure to come say, “Hello!”.
 She was loved and respected by her family, and was usually involved in most play that occurred.

 Azteca lived with her 5 siblings, whom we affectionately called our NOLA Pack.
 Over the years, 3 of her siblings — Goldie, Katrina, and Saint — moved on to the Big Pack in the Sky.
 She passed in the company of Juno, her last remaining sister, who were often seen laying with each other, or running laps together in excitement before meals.

 Likes & Dislikes

-Azteca, like her sisters in our Nola Pack, absolutely loved her brother, Saint!
-She loves to go for enrichment walks as long as he goes, too.
-Although you may not expect it, our Alpha girl also loves belly rubs from caretakers she’s very comfortable with.
+Much like her sisters in our NOLA Pack, Azteca absolutely loved her brother, Saint!
+She loved to go for enrichment walks, treats, and belly rubs from Caretakers she was very comfortable with.

 Azteca was a pretty happy girl who didn’t dislike much!
 She was never fond when any of her siblings would go on walks without her.